chalkygames123/front-end-template/README.md

 ## Prerequisites

 Make sure you have the latest Active LTS version of Node.js installed.
-If you are using [nvm](https://github.com/nvm-sh/nvm), you can do that by running the following command once in your project:
+If you are using [nvm](https://github.com/nvm-sh/nvm), just run the following command once in your project:

 ```bash
 $ nvm install # or nvm i